Bicycles and the Law (ACT)

 Section 24A of the Road Transport (Alcohol and Drugs) Act 1977 makes it an offence to be in charge of or ride a vehicle or animal on a road in the ACT while under the influence of alcohol or drugs.
 This provision applies to bikes, personal mobility devices, animal-drawn vehicles, horses, cattle and sheep.

-A person can be fined up to 50 penalty units for this offence, imprisoned for up to six months, or both.
+A person can be fined up to 50 penalty units ($8000) for this offence, imprisonment for up to six months, or both.